WrappedUsername/Ethernaut/contracts/Level 27/README.md

 }

 /**
-* @notice This is the interface used to notify attack contract called from the main attack suface,
+* @notice This is the interface used to notify the attack contract, it is called from the main attack suface,
-* a dependency of the victim contract.
+* Coin a dependency of the victim contract.
 */
 interface INotifyable {
     function notify(uint256 amount) external;
 }

+/**
-/** @notice This transfer function from contract Coin.sol, is the main attack surface from this dependency
+* @notice This transfer function from contract Coin, is the main attack surface from this dependency
 * of the victim contract, because of the second if() statement.
 Player will use INotifyable() from the attack
 * contract to intiate the attack on the main attack target from the victim contract.
 */